 Personally, I like to meditate in the morning, just after I’ve made a coffee.
 Even if you do it for only 10 minutes, it can make a massive difference in how your day is likely to plan out.

 To give you an idea of some of the benefits you’re likely to experience, a study by Barrows and Jacobs, stated that Individuals report feeling refreshed both physically and psychologically following meditation and the mind becomes more alert and calm, thinking process is smooth and clear and the energy level of a person is increased.

-Now, of course, we don’t always experience the same results, due to many factors, such as ability, length of time, or the form of mediation that’s being practised, however, what we do know, is that mediation is widely regarded as one of the best ways to combat stress, anxiety and depression.
+Now, of course, we don’t always experience the same results, due to many factors, such as ability, length of time, or the form of mediation that’s being practiced, however, what we do know, is that mediation is widely regarded as one of the best ways to combat stress, anxiety, and depression.

-So I encourage you to give it go, it might just change your life.
+So I encourage you to give it a go, it might just change your life.

 3. Go for a Walk

 Another great way to start your morning is by taking a short walk, ideally a minimum of 10 minutes.

 When I go for a walk in the morning I like to listen to an audiobook or a podcast.